 MOUNTS

-• Camel: 4D+7, Speed 2, Attack (kick 7 DM).
+• Camel: 4D+7, Speed 2, Attack (kick 7 DM), Load Step 128kg.
 Ships of the desert, hardy and stubborn.

-• Elephant: 4D+12, Speed 1, Attack (stomp 12 DM).
+• Elephant: 4D+12, Speed 1, Attack (stomp 12 DM), Load Step 612kg.
 Mighty and steady.

-• Horse: 4D+7, Speed 3, Attack (kick 7 DM).
+• Horse: 4D+7, Speed 3, Attack (kick 7 DM) Load Step 128kg.
 A strong, fast, and awe-inspiring mount for the ages.

 Vehicles

 Cars, airplanes, tanks, and bulldozers are great fun to destroy.
 If they don’t finish an adventure as burnt-out wrecks, you may be doing it wrong.
 Until then, they have ratings for their ease of handling, maximum speed, and FRAME.
-When necessary, the driver or pilot Checks their Concept vs. their current Speed.
+When necessary, the driver or pilot Checks their POISE vs. their current Speed.

 • FRAME: Size and weight, same as for Characters.
+Encumbrance is a factor for vehicles in the same way as characters, penalizing Handling.

 The terrain favored by a vehicle should be obvious from its type.
 Unsuitable terrain increases Difficulty or is impassible, depending.